 Students are required to inform the College of any grants, scholarships, or benefits received from outside sources.
-Please provide a copy of the award notification as soon as possible.
-An outside award that is restricted to tuition will reduce your Olin Tuition Scholarship only if it exceeds the remaining tuition.
+Please provide a copy of the notification as soon as possible.
+Outside resources that are restricted to tuition will reduce your Olin Tuition Scholarship only if they exceed the remaining tuition.

-It is our policy to use the first $3,500 of outside scholarships to reduce the amount you may need to borrow.
-We will be required to reduce Olin Need-Based Grant if the value of outside scholarships exceed $3500.
+The first $3,500 of outside resources will reduce the amount you may need to borrow.
+Because Olin meets full demonstrated need, we will be required to reduce Olin Need-Based Grant if the value of outside assistance exceeds $3500.

 Satisfactory Academic Progress (SAP)

 Federal regulations require that students receiving financial assistance meet certain standards of Satisfactory Academic Progress (SAP).
 This means that the student is making progress toward completing their degree in a manner determined by the school.
 Financial Aid follows the same academic criteria as the Committee on Student Academic Performance (COSAP) and the standard applies to both Federal and Institutional funding received by the student (including merit aid).